Resources for Sheep & Goat Owners

 Important Information for New Owners

 - Scouring: If your goat kid or lamb starts to scour (have diarrhea), address it immediately.
-I usually give 2-3 ml of Pepto (or free choice wood ash from your woodstove).
+I usually give 2-3 ml of Pepto (burnt toast or free choice wood ash from your wood stove).
 If it doesn’t clear up within 24 hours, chances are it's a parasite problem and MUST be addressed.
-You can start them on the 5-day CORID Drench for Cocci (available at most farm feed and Tractor Supply stores), because we have found this is the most likely culprit.
-That said, getting a fecal analysis is ALWAYS the best bet, as different parasites are treated with different medicines.
+In recent years we have fed all kids and lambs medicated feed to prevent coccidia.
+Medicated does NOT mean antibiotics!
+Getting a fecal analysis is ALWAYS the best bet, as different parasites are treated with different medicines.
 We use a herbal dewormer and rarely need to do the CORID Drench anymore but we still keep it on hand.
 Keeping feed and water buckets super clean, employing rotational grazing, and making sure your animals have the right minerals on board will keep their immune systems strong and able to fight off many parasite overloads.

 - Sheep and goats thrive on routine and do not appreciate change!
 If they are not eating or are chewing their cud for 18 hours, something is WRONG.
 Before you call the vet, take their temperature!
 It’s always the first thing they will ask.
 (Leave your animal's temperature with their message service because they probably won’t answer.)

 - Bedding in Stalls (pine shavings and/or straw): From fall through kidding/lambing season, we use the deep bedding method – it is considered the most economical, environmentally sustainable, warmest in winter, and overall best method.
-The deep bedding method is legally required in Sweden for the commercial livestock enterprise, and they have the highest standards in the world.
 Prior to winter, we vacuum all of the barn cobwebs (they are dust catchers in the winter) and do a really deep clean before establishing the winter bedding.
 In spring, we deep clean again and work hard to keep the barn completely clean for the respiratory health of babies and the udder health of mamas.

 - NEVER heat the barn!!
 When the cold weather comes, goats and sheep need to have a space out of the weather and wind, dry feet, and someone to snuggle with.
 It is normal for them to shiver at the start of winter – they are acclimating.
 As long as they continue to eat, drink, chew their cud, pee, and poop, all is well.
 When in doubt, take their temperature!

 - Considerations for Males: Unless they are castrated/banded, both little rams and bucklings can impregnate at just 90 days +/-!!!
 Ewe lambs and doelings should be around 9 months and/or 70% of their predicted adult weight before breeding.
 Breeding males will likely 'spar' with each other (especially if a female within a mile comes into heat), but if they start really fighting, they will need to be separated because they could end up getting hurt or losing confidence.
 If you are raising your goats as pets, they will require very little grain, except possibly in winter.
-Males can get urinary tract infections if their diet is out of balance and too high in grain.
+Males can get urinary tract infections if their diet is out of balance and too high in grain - it is always a case of Ca:P imbalance.
 To ensure the right balance, you can buy specifically formulated grain for males.

 Essential Books for Beginners